 - Tennis elbow (lateral epicondylitis)

-Specialized Sports Medicine Care You Can Trust in Bristol and Johnson City
+Specialized Sports Medicine Care You Can Trust in Bristol, Johnson City, and Kingsport

 Working alongside our sports medicine specialists, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
 They treat each patient's problem individually through an evaluation to design a specific treatment plan with the overall goal of restoring function and enhancing one's quality of life.

-If your pain is keeping you from living an active life, schedule an appointment with one of our expert sports medicine doctors or surgeons to diagnose and treat your issue by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If your pain is keeping you from living an active life, schedule an appointment with one of our expert sports medicine doctors or surgeons to diagnose and treat your issue by requesting an appointment online or calling one of our four locations: Bristol – Hospital, Bristol Midway, Johnson City, or Kingsport.